 Elaine Chang Sandoval

-As an ethnomusicologist, I use ethnographic methods to study the pedagogies and educational institutions of various music practices.
-In particular, I analyze and theorize issues of coloniality, social justice, race, nationalism, and space in relation to music teaching and learning.
-My current project studies Alma Llanera, a music education program based on música llanera from the Colombia-Venezuela plains region, as well as other traditional Venezuelan musics.
-Alma Llanera is a program within Venezuela’s famed national El Sistema music education system, and I conducted long-term fieldwork in Guárico state, Venezuela between 2016-2018.
-This project examines pedagogies of traditional and popular music, llanera (plains region) culture, politics of the state, current economic and social crises, and circuits of migrant and diaspora musicians.
-I have also worked extensively with the now global movement of El Sistema-inspired projects pursuing music education for social justice.
-In addition to ethnographic approaches, I work with practices of assessment and evaluation, non-profit management and network-building, scholar-activism, public humanities, and digital Open Educational Resources.
+As an ethnomusicologist, I use ethnographic methods to study the pedagogies and institutions of various music practices.
+In particular, I analyze and theorize issues of coloniality, social justice, race, nationalism, and the production of space in relation to music teaching and learning.
+My recent project focuses on Alma Llanera, a music education program based on música llanera from the Colombia-Venezuela plains region.
+Alma Llanera is a program within Venezuela’s famed national music education system, El Sistema, and I conducted long-term fieldwork in Guárico state, Venezuela between 2016-2018.
+This project examines pedagogies of traditional and popular music, llanera (plains region) culture, politics of the state, and current economic and social crises.

-Born in 1989 in San Jose, California.
 Fulbright recipient (2016-2017), New York Public Humanities Fellow (2017-2018), and Sistema Fellow (2012-2013).
 Has taught undergraduate and graduate music courses at Brooklyn College, City University of New York, and has worked for the CUNY Pipeline Program, League of American Orchestras Knowledge Center, Sistema Global, and WolfBrown.
-Has lived and studied in Taiwan, China, the United Kingdom, and Venezuela.
+Has lived and studied in Taiwan, China, the United Kingdom, and Venezuela

 Awards, Honors and Accomplishments